NMRTC Bremerton Sailor selected as Naval Medical Forces Pacific Senior Sailor of the Year

 |0

-This work, NMRTC Bremerton Sailor selected as Naval Medical Forces Pacific Senior Sailor of the Year, by PO2 Jennifer Benedict, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NMRTC Bremerton Sailor selected as Naval Medical Forces Pacific Senior Sailor of the Year, by Douglas Stutz, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-NMRTC Bremerton Sailor selected as Naval Medical Forces Pacific Senior Sailor of the Year